LUISALEXISHERNANDEZJIMENEZ/slides/_posts/2016-07-01-presentation-1.md

    slide-data: This is second slide

  - title: Slide 3
    slide-data: This is thid slide

+ - title: Slide 3
+   slide-data: This is thid slide

+ - title: Slide 1
+   slide-data: This is first slide

+ - title: Slide 2
+   slide-data: This is second slide

+ - title: Slide 3
+   slide-data: This is thid slide

+ - title: Slide 3
+   slide-data: This is thid slide

+ - title: Slide 1
+   slide-data: This is first slide

+ - title: Slide 2
+   slide-data: This is second slide

+ - title: Slide 14
+   slide-data: This is thid slide
 ---

 {% for slide in page.slides %}